BIIFSweden/I2K2024-MTIWorkshop/README.md

 Workshop data
 -------------

-We are going to work with a Breast tissue sample (normal donor) from the Human Protein Atlas v24 dataset, soon to be publicly available.
+We are going to work with a breast tissue sample (normal donor) from the Human Protein Atlas v24 dataset, soon to be publicly available.
 This is one of the tissues which many of the HPA antibodies are tested on.
 You can explore the marker images here:

 https://ell-vault.stanford.edu/dav/fredbn/www/I2K/viewer/viewer.html?csv=https://ell-vault.stanford.edu/dav/fredbn/www/I2K/viewer/TMA_H243_normal_tissue_breast_core2_data.csv&maxIntensity=255&pixelToMicron=0.5073077046562237&preRender=3200